ntd/opcua-primer/README.md

-The conversion from model design to NodeSet2 is performed by [UA-ModelCompiler](https://github.com/OPCFoundation/UA-ModelCompiler), a tool officially supported by the OPC foundation, while the generation of the C code from NodeSet2 is performed by `nodeset_compiler.py`, a Python script provided by the awesome [Open62541](https://github.com/open62541/open62541) project.
+The conversion from model design to NodeSet2 is performed by [UA-ModelCompiler](https://github.com/OPCFoundation/UA-ModelCompiler), a tool officially endorsed by the OPC foundation, while the generation of the C code from NodeSet2 is performed by `nodeset_compiler.py`, a Python script provided by the awesome [Open62541](https://github.com/open62541/open62541) project.